-Australian TGA adapts risk based approach for regulating their medicines review.
+- Australian TGA adopts a risk-based approach for regulating their medicines review.

-Low risk products are managed as ‘Listed Medicines’ compared to high risk products which needs to be evaluated and marked as ‘Registered Medicines’.
+- Low-risk products are managed as ‘Listed Medicines’ compared to high-risk products which need to be evaluated and marked as ‘Registered Medicines’.

 - Listed medicines are considered ‘low risk’ medicines.

-- It contain certain low risk ingredients in acceptable amounts that are permitted for use in listed medicines by the TGA
+- It contains certain low-risk ingredients in acceptable amounts that are permitted for use in listed medicines by the TGA

-- Product must be manufactured in accordance with the principles of Good Manufacturing Practice (GMP)
+- The product must be manufactured in accordance with the principles of Good Manufacturing Practice (GMP)

-- Product must be used for indications (for therapeutic use) permitted for use in listed medicines
+- The product must be used for indications (for therapeutic use) permitted for use in listed medicines

 Assisted Listed Medicines